pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

 sparse tensor storage format is introduced to PyTorch, the same semantics should be applied to the new format.

+0. Used terminology

+    - "defined value" is a value for which memory is allocated and initialized,
+    - "undefined value" is a value for which memory is allocated, but the content of the memory can be arbitrary,
+    - "indefinite value" represents a structural lack of value.

 1. We propose to extend sparse tensor constructors with a keyword argument `fill_value`, used to define the value for unspecified elements of the constructed sparse tensor.